elastic/elasticsearch-js/README.md

 Default: `false`

-After `n` requests, perform a sniff operation and ensure out list of nodes is up to date.
+After `n` requests, perform a sniff operation and ensure our list of nodes is up to date.

 ### sniffOnConnectionFail